Counting points on generic character varieties: Generic character varieties

 \section{Generic character varieties}

 Let $G$ be a connected reductive group over an algebraically closed field $k$.
 In this section, we define the notion generic tuples of conjugacy classes of $G$ and study the corresponding character varieties.
-Most of this material appears in \cite{HLRV11} and \cite{Boalch14}, but our exposition is slightly different and more suited for our purposes.
+Most of this material appears in \cite{HLRV11} for $\GL_n$ and \cite{Boalch14} for general $G$ over complex numbers.
+We work with reductive groups over arbitrary fields.